Types of Product Renders: Hero, Lifestyle, Cutaway, Exploded Views

 Common mistakes

-• Over-styled scenes that confuse the hero
+• Over-styled scenes where the environment outshines the product

 Cutaway Renders: Show the Inside Story